kateyYu/plantWatering/reactfront/README.md

+## front side use react, boot-strap and redux manage state
 First, you need to run server(net core API).
 Changed REACT_APP_API in .env In the project directory, you can run:
 ### `npm install`